Brian J. Boyle: Career

 Boyle has held positions at the University of Edinburgh, as Director of the Australian Astronomical Observatory (1996 to 2003) and Director of CSIRO Australia Telescope National Facility (2003 to 2009) before his appointment to CSIRO SKA Director in February 2009.

+At the end of 2019, Boyle relocated to New Zealand.
+He built a small observatory and began an astrotourism venture in a winery in the Gibbston valley in the Queenstown-Lakes District.